 Take a moment to check in with yourself.
 Where are you holding tension?
 Is it the physical ache in your shoulders from sitting at a desk, or is it the mental weight of a long week?
 Your answer will guide you toward the right type of massage.
 If you’re seeking gentle, calming relief to quiet your thoughts, the long, flowing strokes of a classic Swedish massage might be ideal.
 If you carry deep-seated tension and find consistent, heavy pressure to be more relaxing, a uniquely deep treatment like Ashiatsu could be the key to unlocking that tightness.
 Not all massages are equally relaxing for everyone, so understanding what your body is asking for is the most important step.

-Consider Your Comfort and Health Needs
+Listen to Your Body’s Comfort and Health Signals

 Your comfort is the top priority.
 Before your session begins, it’s essential to communicate with your massage therapist.
 Let them know about any areas of concern, injuries, or health conditions you may have.
 For example, if you are expecting, a specialized prenatal massage is designed to provide safe and effective relief.
 Don’t hesitate to share your expectations and ask questions.
 During the massage, always speak up if you feel any discomfort or want the pressure adjusted.
 A professional therapist wants to create the best possible experience for you, and your feedback is the only way they can do that.
 Open communication ensures your session is both relaxing and beneficial.

-Customize Your Session with Enhancements
+Personalize Your Session with Add-Ons

 Once you’ve chosen a core massage style, you can personalize it even further with enhancements.
 These thoughtful additions can transform a great massage into an unforgettable one.
 Adding warmth is a fantastic way to deepen relaxation and soothe tight muscles.
 Incorporating Hot Himalayan Salt Stones into your session can help melt away tension and provide a sense of profound calm.
 You can also add CBD for its anti-inflammatory and pain-relieving properties.
 These customizations allow you to tailor the experience to your exact needs, creating a truly bespoke treatment whether you’re enjoying a solo session or a relaxing couples massage.